 "I do not know enough about AI yet."

 That is a good fit.
-The sprint starts with your workflow, not AI jargon.
-You do not need to know model names, tools, or technical terms.
+The sprint starts with your work, not model names or AI jargon.

 "I am not sure my problem is worth a sprint."

-The goal is not to add tools.
-The goal is to decide what should change, what can stay manual, and what lightweight option is enough.
+The goal is to decide what is worth changing, what can stay manual, and what is enough.

 "I am worried this turns into a sales call."

-The sprint is scoped as paid guidance.
+The sprint is scoped as paid setup help.
 You leave with a written workflow guide whether or not a larger project makes sense.

 FAQ